scollareno28/Power-BI-AB-Test/README.md

 DAX queries created the statistical formulas for finding all of the values needed to reject or fail to reject the null hypothesis.

-This repository also includes the powerpoint presentation that was used to present this project.
+This repository also includes the datasets that were used to create this project.